pulumi/registry/themes/default/content/registry/packages/linode/installation-configuration.md

 * .NET: [`Pulumi.Linode`](https://www.nuget.org/packages/Pulumi.Linode)

 ## Configuring Credentials

+Pulumi relies on the Linode SDK to authenticate requests from your computer to Linode.
+Your credentials are never sent to pulumi.com.
+The Pulumi Linode Provider needs to be configured with Linode credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: